h2p5b7m9/FileDispatcher/Readme.txt

 COLTYPES:A,P,A,P,P,A,A,A,A,A,A,A,A,A,A,A,A,A,P,P,A,P,P,A,P,A,A,A,A,A,A,A,A,A,P,P,P,P,A,A,A,A,A,A,A,P <-- A=Alfanume String, P=Packed Numerico
 COLLENGTHS:00012,09,00030,08,08,00002,00002,00002,00010,00001,00003,00001,00001,00001,00001,00001,00001,00001,03,03,00010,08,09,00008,03,00001,00010,00004,00001,00007,00030,00015,00002,00003,08,08,04,04,00001,00001,00001,00001,00004,00010,00008,13
 DESTINAT:localhost,,C:\Java\DownloadTool00\Files <-- El primer elemento es el servidor maquina, el segundo el recurso y el tercero el path del fichero creo
-REPOTYPE:MDB ó XLS <-- MDB=Access, XLS=Excel
+REPOTYPE:MDB Ã³ XLS <-- MDB=Access, XLS=Excel

 Tabulador es el caracter separador de columnas en el fichero de salida XLS

-Añadir los .jar siguientes y por este orden al proyecto: commons-collections.jar commons-logging-1.0.4.jar commons-lang-2.0.jar
+AÃ±adir los .jar siguientes y por este orden al proyecto: commons-collections.jar commons-logging-1.0.4.jar commons-lang-2.0.jar